Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-09-28 215038](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/7f02903a-a8e9-4bf0-82f3-2cfb3026d5c6)<br>

 - Make sure to create a backup of the sshd file before you edit it.
-- After editing the file you will have to restart the server so that the changes will come into affect.
+- After editing the file you will have to restart the server so that the changes will come into effect.
 - Change the default port of SSH from 22 to a random one of your own choosing will avoid you being seen by casual scans, but not targeted attacks: `Port 2278`.
 - Due to most SSH attacks on the internet being automated, changing the default port is highly recommended.
 - PermitRootLogin by default is set to prohibit-password but this still allows public key authentication and other such methods.
 It’s safer to disallow this one: `PermitRootLogin no`.